Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Quadratic refinement of the minimum search

 \subsubsection{Consistency}

-The consistency estimate for this version of the scheme will be derived by adapting the arguments used in \S \ref{subsec:nodes}, and keeping the simplified 1-D setting.
+The consistency estimate for this version of the scheme will be derived by adapting the arguments used in \S \ref{subsec:nodes}, keeping the simplified 1-D setting and assuming in addition that $H$ has a bounded third derivative.
 First, note that, given a regular function $u$, the error obtained by a least squares, second-order polynomial approximation of $\mathcal F_j$ constructed on a fixed local stencils (of radius $O(\Delta x)$ and with a bounded number of nodes), retains the same rate of the interpolation error, i.e., $O(\|\mathcal F_j'''\|_\infty\Delta x^3)$.
 We are not aware of results in this direction (this might be a somewhat classical result), but sketch here the arguments for completeness:

 \begin{enumerate} \item Constructing a second order interpolating polynomial on any unisolvent subset of the stencil produces errors of order $O(\|\mathcal F_j'''\|_\infty\Delta x^3)$ on the other nodes of the stencil;